g-k-l/genealogy/README.md

 - backward traversal by clicking on left margin

 ## Bugs
-- Occasional initial load failure for tree (favicon?)
+- Occasional initial load failure for tree (favicon?
+But sometimes there is no error at all?)
 - handle text-mashing in the case of single descendant which is too close to parent in date.

 ## Bugs Fixed